Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Joint Online Parameter Estimation and Optimal Sensor Placement

 In this paper, we are interested in determining the sensor placement which minimises the uncertainty in our optimal state estimate.
-In this case, an appropriate choice of objective function is (e.g., \cite{Burns2015,Chen1975,Herring1974,Korbicz1994}),
+In this case, an appropriate objective function is (e.g., \cite{Burns2015,Chen1975,Herring1974,Korbicz1994}),